 Traditionally, the role of the Project Management Office (PMO) has been to establish a set of standards and best practices to ensure efficient project delivery for the organisation.
-Whilst in today's environments we are seeing that evolved PMOs are taking the next step and evolving themselves to support the business in achieving various organisational goals.
+In today's environment we are seeing that evolved PMOs going a step further by evolving themselves to support the business in achieving various organisational goals.
 In fact, Gartner predicts that by 2025, 75% of all PMO value measures will be based on strategic business value, rather than on project execution efficiency.